Skip to main content

 • Contact

-Home » New York City Personal Injury Lawyers » New York City Uber Accident Lawyer
+Home » New York City Personal Injury Lawyers » New York City Uber/Lyft Accident Lawyer

 A rideshare accident can leave you with more questions than answers.
 If you’re feeling overwhelmed or unsure of what comes next, we’re here to help you feel heard, supported, and informed—every step of the way.